rpgroves/SCP-Minutemen/GDD & Notes/readme.txt

     combat / not being injured for long enough.
     - Some enemies may get stuck on objects, this is something i can fix later but it will take some time as i have to manually do a lot of the editing for the enemy pathfinding
+    - IMPORTANT: In the boss fight, killing the boss may cause you to immediately teleport to the credits scene this is something im aware of but havent been able to pin down yet

 Gameplay Guide:
     Currently, the game is split into a few main sections: